East Walker River flowing through open valley country

 If the East Walker is too warm, too windy, or too crowded, pivot to Hot Creek for another technical-trout style day or to the Owens when you want a different Eastern Sierra river with broader access options.

-Verify CDFW's current regulations before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Verify CDFW's current rules before fishing.
 The California East Fork Walker River reach below Bridgeport Dam has specific season, tackle, size, and harvest rules that can differ from nearby waters.

 Bridgeport Reservoir outflow